yhqianUMD/Morse_Spark/README.md

-The source code for computing the Forman gradient and Morse manifolds based on Apache Spark will be released soon!
+The source code for computing the Forman gradient and Morse manifolds based on Apache Spark will be released once the paper is published!